-The Department of Microbiology and Immunology is one of six basic sciences departments within the University of South Alabama (USA) College of Medicine.
-The proximity to other departments in the College of Medicine and in the College of Arts and Sciences and our access to facilities for working on infectious organisms, stimulates interactions and collaborations both within the University, nationally, and internationally.
+The Department of Microbiology and Immunology is one of five basic sciences departments within the University of South Alabama (USA) College of Medicine.
+The proximity to other departments in the College of Medicine and in the College of Arts and Sciences and our access to state-of-the-art facilities for working on infectious organisms, stimulates interactions and collaborations both within the University, nationally, and internationally.

 The Interdisciplinary Graduate Program in Basic Medical Sciences at the University of South Alabama College of Medicine awards the Ph.D. degree in Basic Medical Science and is designed for students interested in careers in biomedical investigation.
 The program provides broad training which can lead to academic careers in medical institutions and universities or to a wide variety of research or administrative positions in government, non-profit or industry settings.